StrandCC/Strand-Custom-Commands/Commands/One Word Searches/readme.md

 * `?gsearch [query]` - Uses the google search engine to search the specified query and then outputs the result in an embedded message.
 * `?wiki [query]` - Uses the wikipedia search engine to search the specified query and then outputs the result in an embedded message.
 * `?youtube [query]` - Uses the wikipedia search engine to search the specified query and then outputs the result in an embedded message.
-* `?reddit` - Searches the provided subreddit and then outputs the result in an embedded message.
+* `?reddit [subreddit]` - Searches the provided subreddit and then outputs the result in an embedded message.

 ### Note
 Due to the way search engines work, only one worded queries can be searched at a time.